Toric reduction of singularities for Newton nondegenerate $p$-forms: Introduction

+It is a \emph{nonnilpotent} singularity if the above matrix is nonnilpotent.
+If in addition, the quotient of its eigenvalues does not belong to $\qqq_{>0}$, is is called a \emph{reduced} singularity.
+This extra arithmetic condition is called \emph{nonresonance}.

 This definition is independent from the chosen coordinates $(x,y)$ and from the generator $\omega$ of the foliation $\mathcal{F}$.
-Seidenberg's theorem guarantees the existence of a finite sequence of blowing-ups of points whose composition $\pi : (V,E) \longrightarrow (\ccc^2,0)$ is such that the strict transform of $\mathcal{F}$ by $\pi$ has at most reduced singularities in the exceptional divisor $E$.
+Seidenberg's theorem guarantees the existence of a finite sequence of blowing ups of points whose composition $\pi : (V,E) \longrightarrow (\ccc^2,0)$ is such that the strict transform of $\mathcal{F}$ by $\pi$ has at most reduced singularities in the exceptional divisor $E$.

-Reduced singularities have been generalized and studied in higher dimensional spaces for codimension 1 foliations in the works of Felipe Cano (see \cite{cano1998reduction} for an introduction).
-They are called \emph{simple} singularities and the related resolution theorem for codimension 1 foliations defined on threefolds was proven by Cano in 2004 \cite{cano2004reduction}.
+For codimension 1 foliations in higher dimensional spaces, nonnilpotent and reduced singularities have been generalized by Cano (see \cite{cano1998reduction} for an introduction) respectively as \emph{presimple} and \emph{simple} singularities.
+The reduction theorem to simple points for codimension 1 foliations on threefolds was proven by Cano in 2004 \cite{cano2004reduction}.

 The codimension 2 case for threefolds corresponds to foliations defined by vector fields and was first treated by Daniel Panazzolo in the real analytic setting in \cite{10.1007/s11511-006-0011-7}, then by Panazzolo and McQuillan in the complex framework \cite{mcquillan2013almost}.
 Higher dimensional cases are still open, most of the available literature focuses on codimension 1 foliations.
-These theorems have applications to dynamical systems, birational geometry and Mori theory (see \cite{brunella2015birational} and \cite{cascini2021mmp}).
+These theorems have applications to dynamical systems, birational geometry and Mori theory (\cite{brunella2015birational} and \cite{cascini2021mmp}).

-\no The Newton non-degeneracy condition (NND), first introduced in the context of function singularity theory (see \cite{zbMATH03550860}, \cite{zbMATH03520545} and \cite{zbMATH03546027}), ties successfully together toric geometry, Newton polyhedra and the study of singularities: any NND affine hypersurface admits a resolution of singularities by one toric morphism.
+\no The Newton nondegeneracy condition (NND), first introduced in the context of function singularity theory (see \cite{zbMATH03550860}, \cite{zbMATH03520545} and \cite{zbMATH03546027}), ties successfully together toric geometry, Newton polyhedra and the study of singularities: any NND affine hypersurface admits a resolution of singularities by one toric morphism.
 Generalizations to higher codimensions of this result are established in \cite{aroca2013torical}, \cite{tevelev2007compactifications} and \cite{aroca2024groebner}.